Top

 Navy Veterans

-Compassionate Attorneys Fighting for Navy Veterans Exposed to Asbestos
+Fighting for U.S. Military Veterans Exposed to Asbestos in the Navy

-While any individual can contract mesothelioma from asbestos exposure, those who have served in the U.S. Navy are particularly vulnerable due to their direct contact with the hazardous mineral during their service.
-The effects of this contact can be seen in Navy veterans today who are suffering from mesothelioma cancer as well as other health problems related to their asbestos exposure decades ago.
-Even though regulations have been put into place over recent years to reduce these risks for new generations of service members, those individuals who served before are still feeling the impact of their occupational health risks today.
+While any individual can contract mesothelioma from asbestos exposure, those who served in the U.S. Navy are particularly vulnerable due to their direct, continual contact with asbestos during their service in confined spaces aboard ships.
+The effects of this contact can be seen in Navy veterans today who are suffering from mesothelioma cancer and other health problems related to their asbestos exposure decades ago, especially if they served before the military implemented regulations to reduce risks for new generations of service members.

 How Were Navy Veterans Exposed to Asbestos?